chazlarson/telly-testing/README.md

 `group_count.sh`

 Applies a filter to your M3U and reports the group count.
-At initial commit it's configured only for filtering on "group-title".
-As above, a filter string can be provided as a parameter; if it's not provided the filter in the config file will be used.

 ```
 ➜  ./group_count.sh